kakaroto/Beyond20/README.md

 Beyond20 is a chrome extension that integrates the Character Sheet from D&D Beyond into Roll20.

+# Install and Use

+To install Beyond 20, simply head over to the [Chrome Web Store](https://chrome.google.com/webstore/detail/beyond-20/gnblbpbepfbfmoobegdogkglpbhcjofh) and click "Add to Chrome" to get it installed.

+To use it, simply open your character sheet in D&D Beyond in Chrome, and your Roll 20 game in another tab, then click on the "Beyond 20" or "Cast in Roll20" buttons that appear in the side panels.

+**Important**: For the extension to work (for now), you need to have the game in Roll20 set up to use the "D&D 5e By Roll20" Character Sheet Template in the game settings.

+To install the development version from git, read below, for more details on use, read below.

 # Build

 This extension is written in 'python', more precisely in RapydScript and you will need [RapydScript-NG](https://github.com/kovidgoyal/rapydscript-ng) installed to compile the .pyj source files into .js